 Should the system flag an individual for any reason, the system will automatically and privately alert the front office staff and the school’s administrators.
 Those administrators will then talk to the individual and work through any issue.

-All visitors and volunteers wear visitors’ badges in plain sight at all times while on school grounds or at school-related events or activities.
+All visitors and volunteers must wear visitors’ badges in plain sight at all times while on school grounds or at school-related events or activities.

 Support organizations, such as booster clubs and parent teacher associations, play an important role in support of the district’s schools.
 Without them, schools would not be able to provide many of the opportunities that students enjoy through programs supported by these organizations.